 A copyright agreement signed by all authors and containing the following paragraph must accompany each manuscript: “The undersigned author(s) transfer(s) all copyright ownership of the article entitled to Odisha Journal of Orthopaedics and Trauma (OJOT), Odisha Orthopaedic Association in the event the work is published.
 The undersigned author(s) warrant(s) that the article is original, is not under consideration by another journal and has not been published previously.
 We sign for and accept responsibility for releasing this material.”

 In case a paper has previously been presented or published as a poster in a national or international conference, the author(s) must make full disclosure to the editor about it.
 Such papers are still eligible for publication in the journal provided the author(s) disclose this during their submission.

-Creative Commons Attribution-NonCommercial-Share Alike 4.0 International License is in use since 2020.
+Creative Commons Attribution-NonCommercial-Share Alike 4.0 International License is in use.